 Weaknesses in leasing documents will also be exposed.
 The standard ADLS deed of lease, for example, does not address seismic standards and a number of leases with negotiated seismic covenants require there to be an earthquake of a minimum magnitude before the tenant can even access rights related to the %NBS of the building.
 Neither position is advisable.
 However, even where a tenant has a contractual escape route, its options will be practically limited by the availability of alternative premises and business continuity requirements.

 A further issue is how or whether affected parties will even know that the %NBS of the building has fallen.
-In the absence of an earthquake, few tenants have cause to consider the accuracy of historical seismic reports.
-Correspondingly, there are generally no incentives or legal requirement for landlords to seek assessments that may indicate things have changed for the worse, or to disclose these if they are obtained.
+In the absence of an earthquake, few tenants will have cause to consider the accuracy of historical seismic reports.
+The statutory framework also provides little comfort; while territorial authorities are tasked with identifying potentially earthquake prone buildings, these are only buildings below 34%NBS and, even then, for at least an interim period of 18-24 months, those “EPB” assessments must continue to be made using the old Section C5 of the Guidelines.
+This means that for earthquake prone building purposes there may well be “false negatives” – i.e. %NBS ratings above those supported by the latest engineering knowledge.
+Beyond the earthquake prone building framework, there is generally no incentive or legal requirement for landlords to seek assessments that may indicate things have changed for the worse, or to disclose these if they are obtained.

 Those concerned about their buildings should seek information from engineers and owners and take engineering and, potentially, legal advice.
 Next steps can then be informed by reference to assessed risk, existing contractual positions and organisational health and safety policies and obligations.